 My time in the Sanqingshan mountains was a life changing experience.
-I had never imagined peaks on such a scale before and can understand why the Chinese consider it a sacred place.
+I had never imagined peaks on such a scale before and can understand why the Chinese people consider it a sacred place.

 Every day I walked the mountains, finding and following new paths which disappeared into thick persistent mists.
 I would be the first to venture out in the mornings and last to return after dark, soaked by constant drizzle.
 I would walk for hours on my own, my mind wondering and completely in awe.
 When I met others, my Chinese words were inadequate for conversation, but it seemed the experience and presence of such an incredible place was all that really mattered.